JuliaGPU/CUDA.jl/docs/src/usage/conditional.md

 # Conditional Usage

 The GPU stack and its packages are special in that developers may want to depend on them even though users might not have a GPU.
-In this section, we describe three different usage scenarios and how to implement them.
+In this section, we describe two different usage scenarios and how to implement them.
 Key to remember is that the CUDA packages **will always load**, which means you need to manually **check if they are functional**.